 When I stopped them from further depleting my mom’s savings, Nancy responded, “Your mom wanted to do that.
 She offered to give away her money.”
 First, I don’t believe that.

 So why is Nancy Castiglione angry with me, your Uncle Jack?
-Well, I stopped her from taking my mom’s money.
-And I stopped her from taking more than Vince’s 1/3 share.
-She never met a relative who stood up to her as I have.
+Well, I stopped her from depleting my mom’s money.
+I stopped her from taking more than Vince’s 1/3 share.
+I stopped her a second time from depleting my mom’s money by committing fraud on the county of Los Angeles, and my mom chose me, and not Vince, to control my mom’s money.
+Your grandmother, Nancy Castiglione, never met a relative who stood up to her as I have.
 She did not like that!
+And thius was only the beginning!

 Now, let me tell you about your “Grandpa Pete.”
 Did you have a Grandpa Pete?
 Of course, you don’t.
 I knew both of your grandfathers, and neither one was named Pete.
-Vince and Nancy Castiglione do not want you to hear about this.
+Vince and Nancy Castiglione do not want your mothers to hear about this.
 They kept it a secret as best they could.
-It would be embarrassing for them if you guys knew.
+It would be embarrassing for them if everyone knew.
 I am sure your mom never understood the purpose of creating this Grandpa Pete character.
-(And I will say, once again, I love and respect your mom.)
+(And I will say, once again, I love and respect your mom and her sisters.)
 I am sure they never knew what Grandmother Nancy was scheming about.
 And scheme she did, in many ways.
 “Grandpa Pete” was just another scheme to get other people’s money.

 How do I know this?
-I was at one such dinner at your grandparents’ home when in walked the neighbor from across the street.
+I was at one such Christmas dinner about 2003 (Aunt Alice and my husband were also there) at your grandparents’ home when in walked the neighbor from across the street.
 Nancy greeted him with a hug and loudly announced, “This is Grandpa Pete.
-He’s our dearest member of our family.”
-I was there, and so was my husband, Doug.
+He’s our dearest member of our family

 Both Vince and Nancy spent a lot of time, energy, and money doing extraordinary things for this neighbor.
 The question is, why?
 Most people would assist neighbors and friends out of the kindness of their hearts.
 But why were your grandparents so deeply involved in Grandpa’s Pete’s life?
 I can tell you this: kindness had nothing to do with it.
 It all had to do with the fact that Pete was a widower, had money, and no children to leave it to.